 PRELIMINARY PROXY STATEMENT

-This proxy card when properly executed, will be voted in the manner directed herein.
-If no such direction is made, this proxy will be voted in accordance with the recommendations of the Board of Directors.
+This proxy, when properly executed, will be voted in the manner directed herein.
+If no such direction is made, this proxy will be voted in accordance with the Board of Directors’ recommendations.